 “A lot of people want to be directors of career services,” Hilton says.
 “This job is all about building social capital with companies and helping students to gain employment opportunities.”

-10. Athletic Director: $60,048 per year
+10. Athletic director: $67,272 per year

 Careers in athletic administration are popular, Hilton says.
 Professionals in this field are tasked with ensuring that recruitment, athletes, and teams are compliant with conference rules and regulations.
 Athletic directors may work at a college or university to coordinate athletic activities, and are responsible for budgeting and funding, marketing, event planning, and liaising with vendors and other employees.

-11. Fundraising Officer: $56,853 per year
+11. Fundraising officer: $64,755 per year

 These professionals coordinate and execute strategic plans and programs to increase an institution’s fundraising capacity.
 Fundraising officers typically record budget data—including income and expense details—recruit and train volunteers for fundraising events, and communicate with current and potential donors.
 Depending on the size of the institution, they might work in a department with a lead officer or alone to coordinate all fundraising activities for the organization.

-12. Residential Life Coordinator: $34,323 per year
+12. Residential life coordinator: $41,147 per year

 Residential life coordinators ensure the well-being of students in their housing.
-These professionals create and supervise residential activities and social programs, provide peer mentoring, manage the day-to-day of the residence facilities, respond to emergency situations, mitigate student conflicts, and liaise with the department of student affairs.
+These professionals create and supervise residential activities and social programs, provide peer mentoring, manage the day-to-day operations of the residence facilities, respond to emergency situations, mitigate student conflicts, and liaise with the department of student affairs.
 While the salary for this role is lower than other higher education administration careers, residential life coordinators do receive free room and board as part of their employment, Hilton says.

-1. Develop a Growth Mindset
+1. Develop a growth mindset.

 Higher education laws and policies are constantly evolving, as are the needs of today’s learners.
-Higher education administration professionals need to stay up-to-date on changing rules and regulations to better support their students and institution.
+Higher education administration professionals need to stay up to date on changing rules and regulations to better support their students and institution.

 Jermaine Williams—a lecturer for Northeastern’s MEd Program—explains that those who will be most successful in this industry have a “growth mindset,” as well as a desire to learn about and pursue new challenges and opportunities facing higher education.